This is a good one. Where to start?

 in the Mad world.
 Thanks and regards,

 Paperbacks are tricky to price because I don't know of a definitive guide like Overstreet for paperbacks.
-Best thing you and others can do is put them on my sellers page and see what kind of offers you get.

 Is the issue #355 with the name "Maad" worth anything?
 Is it an error?